 Conclusion

 The galleon was far more than a ship type; it was a crucible in which emerging naval capabilities were tested and refined.
 From its origins in the carrack to its role in the pivotal battles of the Spanish Armada, the galleon proved adaptable and resilient.
 It enabled the first global economy, linking Europe, the Americas, and Asia in a network of trade and conflict.
 While eventually superseded by more powerful vessels, its legacy lives on in the design of modern sailing ships, maritime museums, and the romanticized image of the Age of Sail.
 Understanding the galleon’s historical development and combat role helps us appreciate the challenges faced by mariners and the strategic imperatives that drove early modern navies.
-For further reading, consult authoritative sources such as the Britannica entry on the galleon, the Royal Museums Greenwich’s collection of galleon history, and the detailed analysis in Spanish Warship History.
-These resources offer deeper insight into the construction, life, and tactics of these remarkable vessels.
+For further reading, authoritative sources such as the Britannica entry on the galleon, the Royal Museums Greenwich’s collection, and the detailed analysis in Spanish Warship History provide deeper insights into the construction, life, and tactics of these remarkable vessels.
+The galleon remains a testament to human ingenuity and the enduring power of the sea to shape history.